nmcguinness/GD_IntroToMonoGame/README.md

 - [x] Add Actor3D
 - [x] Add Camera3D
 - [x] Add PrimitiveObject
+- [x] Organise new classes into folder structure

+### Tasks - Week 4
+- [x] Added new enums: ActorType and StatusType
+- [x] Add Actor::Description, Actor::ActorType, and Actor::StatusType
+- [x] Add Clone, GetHashCode, Equals to classes in IActor hierarchy
+- [x] Add ObjectManager and created lists using DrawnActor3D
+- [x] Removed unnecessary GetAlpha() etc from IActor after change to ObjectManager list from IActor to DrawnActor3D
+- [ ] Add CameraManager
+- [ ] Re-factor IActor::Draw and ObjectManager to use Camera3D
-- [ ] Add ObjectManager
+- [ ] Use StatusType in ObjectManager Update and Draw
 - [ ] Add ContentDictionary
-- [x] Organise new classes into folder structure
-- [ ] Add Actor::Description and Actor::ActorType
-- [ ] Add Clone, GetHashCode, Equals to classes Actor -> PrimitiveObject